flownative/action-docker-publish-semver/README.md

 # Docker Publish SemVer Github Action

-This Github action takes an existing, tagged Docker image from the a Docker image registry (for example, the Github Package Repository), creates multiple new tags according to Semantic Versioning, and publishes them to a given target registry.
+This Github action takes an existing, tagged Docker image from a Docker image registry (for example, the Github Package Repository), creates multiple new tags according to Semantic Versioning, and publishes them to a given target registry.